Diaconia in Community

 The meeting drew on the process of development of the strategies for community work and creating networks locally and nationally.
-The long term objective aims at empowering people to respond to phenomena like poverty or long term unemployment by building upon the resources within the community.
+The long-term objective aimed at empowering people to respond to phenomena like poverty or long term unemployment by building upon the resources within the community.

-Specific focus was put on community economic development which recognises that localities have many assets and resources (not least the people!) and that there is a local economy which can be developed further, especially to meet local needs and to keep financial resources in the community.
+Specific focus was put on community economic development, which recognises that localities have many assets and resources (not least the people!) and that there is a local economy that can be developed further, especially to meet local needs and to keep financial resources in the community.